Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Daar indicated Twythmenw and the Rauwrhyr representative.
 "That’s what we’re askin’ of you."

 The Rauwrhyr representative, Scrythcra, ducked his head forward in a way Yan didn’t know how to read.
 "Our ships do not usually fare well against Hunters," he pointed out.
-"We have made great progress thanks to what we learned at the defence symposium, but…"
+"We have made great progress thanks to what we learned at the defence symposium, but..."

 "Likewise ours," Twythmenw agreed.